 - Unexpected Outcomes and Related Interventions for each skill offer alerts to potential problems and appropriate nursing actions.

-- Procedural guidelines provide streamlined
+- Procedural guidelines provide streamlined, step-by-step instructions for performing basic skills.

 Unit 1: Health and Health Care in Canada